OxfordCMS/OCMS_Shotgun/README.md

 module load pipelines/preprocess
 ```
 ### Input files
 Pipeline preprocess takes in single or paired end reads.
 Input files should use the notation `.fastq.1.gz`, `.fastq.2.gz`.
-Input files should be located in an input directory called `input.dir` and need to be in place before running the config step.
+Input files should be located in an input directory called `input.dir`.

 ### Configuration
 Initiate the configuration file.